English Language and Literature

 Choose your specialisation

 Are you interested in semantics and narratology?
 Or in Australian literature?
 Colonialism in computer games?
-You will be able to choose from a wide range of courses, some even from another faculty!
-A dash of Psychology or History of Heavy Metal in Scandinavia makes one’s life much more interesting.
+You will be able to choose from a wide range of courses, sometimes even from another faculty.
+A dash of Psychology or History of Heavy Metal in Scandinavia makes one's life much more interesting.

 Become a part of the department family